wendyww9/task-list-api/ada-project-docs/wave_04.md

 To complete this wave, follow these steps:

-1. Setup a Slack workspace
+1. Setup a Slack workspace or use the cohort work space.
 1. Create a Slackbot with the right permissions, and get a Slackbot API key
 1. Verify that your Slackbot works using the Slack Tester
 1. Verify that your Slackbot works using Postman